 Platinum Plans: Copays, Deductibles and Coinsurance

-Copays are the set amount you pay for a covered health care service.
-For a Platinum plan, a doctor visit copay is $15.
+Copays are the set amount you pay for a covered health care service, before the plan begins to pay.

 Deductible is the name for the amount of money you have to pay in one year before your plan starts to pick up the costs for certain services.
 You don’t need to worry about a deductible with a Platinum (or Gold) plan: your plan will contribute to cost of care as soon as you access care.

 Coinsurance is your share of costs for a covered health care service.
 It’s calculated as a percentage.
 With a Platinum plan, you pay for 10 percent of your hospital stay yourself, and your plan would pay 90 percent.